ShalevAri/ducky/README.md

 ### Backlog

-- [ ] FEAT: Export custom Islands and Ducklings as JSON to share / import
+- [ ] Export custom Islands and Ducklings as JSON to share / import
-- [ ] v2.0.0

 ### Next Up

 - [ ] Remove unnecessary comments, console logs, etc and overall clean up the code
-- [ ] FEAT: Be able to edit & delete current Islands and Ducklings
+- [ ] Be able to edit & delete current Islands and Ducklings

 ### In Progress

-- [ ] TEST: Add Playwright tests
+- [ ] Add Playwright tests

 ### Done